Salvatore D. Morgera, PE, FIEEE, FAAAS

 4202 E. Fowler Avenue

 Phone: (813) 974-1004

-Dr. Salvatore D. Morgera is Professor and Chair of Electrical Engineering at the University of South Florida and Emeritus Professor at Florida Atlantic University.
+Dr. Salvatore D. Morgera is Professor of Electrical Engineering at the University of South Florida and Emeritus Professor at Florida Atlantic University.
 Prior to this, he was Professor and Chair of Electrical Engineering at Florida Atlantic University and Director of the Bioengineering Program.
 He has more than 40 years of leadership in industry, government, and academia.
 Before joining Florida Atlantic University, he was Professor and Director of the Information Networks and Systems Laboratory in the Department of Electrical and Computer Engineering at McGill University, Montreal, Canada; a Major Project Leader in the Canadian Institute for Telecommunications Research, a Government of Canada Network of Centres of Excellence; President of the Quebec Research Council, Le Fonds Nature et Technologies; and Special Assistant to the President, Communications Research Center, Industry Canada, Government of Canada.

 Dr. Morgera has led multidisciplinary teams that have developed visions and strategic plans for government laboratory and industrial research and development programs and university academic programs.
 Before joining McGill University and being appointed to the Government of Canada assignments, he was a Professor at Concordia University, Montreal, Quebec, and Senior Scientist at Raytheon Company, Submarine Signal Division, Portsmouth, RI, USA.
 Of these early years, he is particularly proud of his accomplishments that led to a patent for a new ocean bottom topography system and the design and deployment of a new acoustic telemetry system reported in Geosphere-The Earth Diary.